| Preface:

 is Kakadu National Park

-kms and is 257 kms East of Darwin the capital city of
+20,000 square kms and is 257 kms East of Darwin the capital

-the Northern Territory, Australia.
-Kakadu National Park
+city of the Northern Territory, Australia.
+Kakadu National

-is a World Heritage listed area that has been listed
+Park is a World Heritage listed area that has been listed

-for it's cultural and natural heritage and Kakadu is
+for it's cultural and natural heritage and Kakadu is the largest

-the largest terrestrial national park in Australia.
+terrestrial national park in Australia.
+Life in the park does

-Life in the park does depends on the water, also in
+depends on the water, also in respect to the tropical monsoon

-season, and the milder weather of the "dry" season.
+of the "wet" season, and the milder weather of the "dry" season.

-Katherine to Kakadu National Park via the Kakadu Highway.
+from Katherine to Kakadu National Park via the Kakadu Highway.

-The Bowali Visitor Centre near Jabiru in Kakadu National
+The Bowali Visitor Centre near Jabiru in Kakadu National Park

 of the road to Kakadu National Park and of Kakadu National